D0n9X1n/hexo-blog-encrypt/ReadMe.md

 ```

-- Then use `hexo clean && hexo g && hexo s` to see your encrypted post at local.
+- Then use `hexo clean && hexo g && hexo s` to see your encrypted post locally.

 ## Password Priority